Laar/OpenGLRawgen/README.md

 # OpenGLRawgen

-OpenGLRawgen is a generator tool to make a Raw FFI import of OpenGL to haskell in style of OpenGLRaw.
+OpenGLRawgen is a generator tool to make a Raw FFI import of OpenGL to Haskell in style of OpenGLRaw.

 [![Build Status](https://travis-ci.org/Laar/OpenGLRawgen.png)](https://travis-ci.org/Laar/OpenGLRawgen)